iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 {% hint style="info" %}
 You may authorize all apps to use the protected data by setting this to **0x00000000000000000000000000000000000000**

+{% hint style="info" %}
-iExec maintains a whitelist for the Web3Mail distributed application.
-Granting access to this whitelist allows use of your `protectedData` with all versions of the Web3Mail application, ensuring you only have to grant this access once.
+iExec maintains a whitelist for the Web3Mail decentralized application.
+Granting access to this whitelist allows use of an email `protectedData` with all versions of the Web3Mail application, ensuring you only have to grant this access once.
 The ETH address for this whitelist is **0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e**
+{% endhint %}
 {% endhint %}

 ***authorizedUser (required)***